toothmonsterr/Small-Crimes-Collective/System/Player Characters/Playing in Sessions.md

   - player
 image: /Images/session-banner.png
 ---
-Playing the game in Small Crimes Collective is done primarily through either [[roleplay]] or **sessions**, which are differentiated by whether or not there is a GM present.
+Playing the game in Small Crimes Collective is done primarily through either [[Roleplay]] or **sessions**, which are differentiated by whether or not there is a GM present.
 Sessions are done with a GM running the game, usually with a larger amount of players, and at a specific time with all players present.
 ## Session Rules
 Sessions are announced by GMs in the scheduling channel.
 Sessions should have a time listed, an expected duration, a title, and a short description.
 Sessions will be listed as either Voice or Play-by-Post (PBP) and may have a player tier restriction for balancing.
 As well, if any specific players are requested, they should be mentioned along with their character.
 If a specific VTT is required, it will be listed, and players are expected to be able to use said VTT when playing.